cs-4241-2024/final_project/README.md

     PreMade user: test     Password: test
     Prefilled with Cole Welcher Academic Progress

-        Our project is a auto input tracking sheet for Computer Science majors in the class of 2025.
-A user can take an excel file (downloaded from My Academic Progess in WorkDay) and uploaded (sometimes will need to unmerge first row, or take it out of protect mode).
-The the user can upload the excel file to our website and it will autofill a tracking sheet.
+Our project is an auto input tracking sheet for Computer Science majors in the class of 2025.
+A user can take an excel file (downloaded from My Academic Progress in WorkDay) and uploaded (sometimes will need to unmerge the first row, or take it out of protect mode).
+The user can upload the excel file to our website and it will autofill a tracking sheet.
 A user is required to login or register allowing them to view their tracking sheet after leaving the site if they save it.
-This allows the user to not only having a constantly updated tracking sheet wherever they are but also allows them to periodically update it with a new excel file or manually add classes to make sure they will graduate with the required courses.
+This allows the user to not only have a constantly updated tracking sheet wherever they are but also allows them to periodically update it with a new excel file or manually add classes to make sure they will graduate with the required courses.
-        We think this is useful to the general body because it is annoying to constantly have a paper tracking sheet filled out, or to have a pdf that your constantly writing in yourself with your classes.
-Instead simply being able to import your Academic Progress takes the time and stress off the user.
-Going forward we would like to add more possible tracking sheets (years and class).
+        We think this is useful to the general body because it is annoying to constantly have a paper tracking sheet filled out, or to have a pdf that you're constantly filling in with your classes.
+Instead, simply being able to import your Academic Progress takes the time and stress off the user.
+Going forward we could add more possible tracking sheets (years and class).
 In addition there is also an About Page, Instructions Page, Home Page, Login Page, and a Register Page.

 2.